auth0/docs/articles/auth0-hooks/example.md

 ## Create an Auth0 Hook

-1. Scaffold the sample code for an Auth0 Hook:
+1. Scaffold the sample code for an Auth0 Hook.
+The following code scaffolds the sample code for the `pre-user-registration` extensibility point into a file called `file.js`.

   `auth0 scaffold -t pre-user-registration > file.js`